apify/apify-docs/sources/platform/storage/dataset.md

 <CardGrid>
     <Card
         title="Basic usage"
-        desc="Learn about the various ways to access your datasets." to="/platform/storage/dataset#basic-usage"
+        desc="Learn about the various ways to access and manage your datasets." to="/platform/storage/dataset#basic-usage"
     />
     <Card